 Synchronizing folders (labels)

 If you want to see all your Gmail labels and messages in Thunderbird but prefer to avoid all the messages being downloaded to your system, you may want to tweak the synchronization settings.
 This allows you to define which folder should be synchronized.
 If you don't synchronize a folder, the message header will still be displayed in Thunderbird, but the message content will only be downloaded when you click on the message header.

 To change how messages are downloaded, set synchronization options for the account and for individual folders. () See IMAP Synchronization for more information.

 - If you want to sync your contacts between Thunderbird and Gmail, you should try either the Google Contacts or gContactSync add-ons.

-- If you want to sync your calendar between Lightning and Google Calendar, you should read this support article: Using Lightning with Google Calendar.
+- If you want to sync your calendar between Lightning and Google Calendar, you should read Using Lightning with Google Calendar.

-- Flat Folder Tree is useful to show all the sub-folders of the [Gmail] Imap's folder at the same level than your others folders.
+- Flat Folder Tree is useful to show all the sub-folders of the [Gmail] IMAP's folder at the same level than your other folders.

-- Gmail Buttons makes is easier to move messages to the Trash and Spam folders.
+- Gmail Buttons makes it easier to move messages to the Trash and Spam folders.
 Beta version also shows all Gmail labels for each message.